mccraigmccraig/freyja/README_2.md

 This illustrates how Freyja lets your domain logic stay pure while the handlers deal with the impure plumbing.

-## 2. A Quick Tour: Cool Things Algebraic Effects Enable
+## 2. A Quick Tour: A short list of some cool things Algebraic Effects enable

+Not nearly an exhaustive list, but there are IEx runnable examples for each case!

 ### 2.1 Coroutine-Based Programming